dxing97/subs2cia/USAGE.md

                         different subtitle file will be chosen, if available.
                         Used for ignoring subtitles that contain only signs and songs.
+  --no-gen-subtitle     If set, won't output a condensed subtitle file.
+Useful
+                        for reducing file clutter.
 ```

 # SRS Export Usage